Best Time to Visit Portugal

 When is the best time to visit Sintra, Portugal?

 If you are planning to visit Sintra, avoid Monday!
 Reason: you can’t visit museums and castles on Monday in Lisbon, they are closed.
 But the palaces, museums, and castles are open on Monday in Sintra.
 Travelers prefer to visit this city.
 Conclusion: queues and traffic in Sintra are a nightmare!

-Best time to visit Portugal for surf in Nazare
+Best time to visit Portugal for surfing in Nazare

 When can I see big waves in Nazare?
 The Big Waves season in Nazare is between October and March (the winter season in Portugal).
 Waves there can reach heights of up to 70 to 100 feet on the face, at which point they weigh 1,000 tons.
 So, that is not for everybody!
 Nazare is tucked into a far corner of Europe, just two hours north of Lisbon is one of Portugal’s loveliest beach towns.

 Other destinations for summer surfing in Portugal: Peniche, Ericeira, Povoa de Varzim, Figueira da Foz, Praia do Guincho, Zambujeira do Mar, Odeceixe, Aljezur, and Carrapateira.